BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 64 ---

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.

-esma
-European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is the logo of the European Banking Authority (EBA) with the title "THE RISK FACTORS GUIDELINES" above it.
-The logo is a blue rectangle with the acronym "EBA" in white on the left and the full name on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 ## Chapter 8: Sectoral guidelines for investment firms

-![A logo for the Joint Committee of the European Supervisory Authorities, featuring the organization's name in grey, sans-serif, all-caps text on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 195. Investment management is the management of an investor’s assets to achieve specific